Open source email app available on F-Droid

 In the past year, we have completely re-build our mail client and published the new mail client with lots of enhancements in public beta.
 The new client is much faster, comes with a better design, enables search on encrypted data, supports 2FA and auto-sync, and it is not based on Cordova anymore.

 This update finally makes it possible to publish the brand-new Tutanota Android app on F-Droid!

 We are very excited about this release, not only because of the new features, but most of all because the new Android app finally comes without any ties to Google services.
-To us this update was very important as it makes Tutanota the best open source email alternative where the entire client code is pusblished on GitHub.
+To us this update was very important as it enables you to use an open source email alternative where the entire client code is pusblished on GitHub.